COVID-19 Vaccine Information

 Where can I get the COVID-19 vaccine?

-At this time, we urge residents to seek the vaccine for their primary healthcare provider or find other local COVID-19 vaccine providers here.
+At this time, we urge residents to seek the vaccine for their primary healthcare provider or find other local COVID-19 vaccine providers on this page.
 You can also join through Harris County Public Health' here.

 Who will be distributing the vaccine?
 Who is giving the shots?